tangshuang/componer/README.md

 componer install componout-name -p package-name
 ```

-New package will be put into node_modules directory in your project root path.
+New package will be put into node_modules/bower_components directory in your project root path.
 However, a new dependence will be added into your componout `package.json` or `bower.json`.

 npm packages always come first.
 For example, when you run `componer install my-component jquery`, jquery will be installed by npm into your root node_modules directory, event though there is a bower jquery.
-On the other hand, if npm run fail, bower packages will be try. eg. `componer install my-component d3`, d3 has only bower package, so npm install will fail and bower install will be run after the error message.
+On the other hand, if npm run fail, bower packages will be try.
+Just for example, `componer install my-component -p d3`, if d3 has only bower package, npm install will fail and bower install will be run after the error message.

 Pass `-S` to save this dependence to package.json or bower.json dependencies option, `-D` is to save to devDependencies.
 If you do not pass `-S` or `-D`, `-S` will be as default. `-S` or `-D` is nouseful when there is no `-p`.